Jurassic World Rebirth: Plot

-Meanwhile, the Delgados make it ashore and search for the abandoned InGen complex, hoping a radio is there.
-They encounter various dinosaurs, including: a Mutadon, a hybrid raptor/pterosaur; and an Aquilops, which Isabella adopts.
-The group finds an inflatable raft and, after surviving a Tyrannosaurus attack, proceed down a river.
+Meanwhile, the Delgados make it ashore and search for the abandoned InGen complex, hoping to find a radio there.
+They encounter various dinosaurs, including a Mutadon, a hybrid raptor/pterosaur; and an Aquilops, which Isabella names Dolores and adopts.
+The group finds an inflatable raft and, after surviving a Tyrannosaurus rex attack, proceed down a river.

-They reach the complex and reunite with the team.
+Both groups reunite at the InGen complex.
 When Teresa exposes Martin, he threatens everyone with a handgun, takes the samples, and escapes to the helipad in a UTV.
-Mutadons descend on the survivors, who flee through underground tunnels.
-The rescue helicopter arrives but the Distortus rex destroys it.
+A group of Mutadons descend on the others, who flee through underground tunnels.
+The rescue helicopter arrives, but the Distortus rex destroys it, killing the pilots.
 Escaping into another tunnel, the survivors find a locked gate at the end, with a boat and the gate control panel on the opposite side.
 As a pursuing Mutadon approaches, Isabella fits through the gate bars and unlocks it.
-The team escapes just as the D. rex appears and consumes Martin.
-Zora retrieves the samples and the group launch the boat while Duncan distracts the D. rex with a flare.
+The team escapes while Martin, who is forced to drive off the road after almost having crashed into an Ankylosaurus, is devoured by the Distortus.
+Zora retrieves the samples and the group launch the boat while Duncan distracts the Distortus with a flare.

 Zora, Henry, Reuben, Teresa, Xavier, and Isabella escape in the boat.
 Duncan survives and signals the group, who rescue him.
 Zora and Henry decide to distribute the biomaterial as an open source resource, ensuring global access.